One and the same person Court Order

 Often (and especially in great-grandfather cases), these vital records present names or dates discrepancies.
 Part of the reason is that, in the early 1900’s, immigrants used to change the spelling of their names once arriving at Ellis Island, in an attempt to quickly integrate in their new country.

 Such discrepancies should be corrected before the appointment at the Italian Consulate.
 In presence of significant discrepancies, the citizenship application is generally rejected.
-In such cases, the Italian Consulate generally requires either that the documents be amended, or that a “One and the Same person” Court order is produced by the citizenship applicant to resolve the discrepancies.
+In such cases, the Italian Consulate generally requires either that the documents be amended (either administratively or through a Court order), or that a “One and the Same person” Court order is produced by the citizenship applicant to resolve the discrepancies.

 I am an attorney licensed in New York and in New Jersey.
 I have helped numerous clients amend their ancestors’ vital records, such as marriage and death certificates, by filing a petition for amendment or for a One and the same Court order.
 I was able to successfully resolve cases involving multiple discrepancies and major name changes.